-This year is the second year the Iceland Writers Retreat has offered the Alumni Award.
+This year is the third year the Iceland Writers Retreat has offered the Alumni Award.
 This prestigious award is funded in its entirety by generous IWR alumni and friends.
-It gives its recipients full or partial funding to attend the next Retreat, which will take place April 5 to 9, 2017 in Reykjavik.
+It gives its recipients full or partial funding to attend the next Retreat, which will take place April 11 to 15, 2018 in Reykjavik.
 The winners are chosen based on both merit and financial need, and submissions were reviewed by IWR alumni volunteers.
-We received almost 600 applications from around the world and the quality of submissions was extremely high.
+We received over 700 applications from around the world and the quality of submissions was extremely high.

 We’ll be profiling all the recipients in more detail in the coming weeks.